G-dH/advanced-alttab-window-switcher/README.md

 - Optional default filter settings : *All windows / Current workspace / Current monitor*, plus *Skip minimized* option.
 - Optional default order settings: *Deafault Most Recently Used / Current workspace first / Group applications / Workspaces*.
 - All filter and most of order modes can be switched on the fly by hotkeys while switcher popup is up.
-- Switching workspaces using a keyboard or a mouse scroll wheel outside the switcher popup.
+- Switch workspaces using a keyboard or a mouse scroll wheel outside the switcher popup.
-- Type to Search - you can activate it by a hotkey or you can set in preferences to start the switcher directly in this mode, so you can type immediately as the popup shows up.
+- Type to Search mode - you can activate it by a hotkey or you can set in preferences to start the switcher directly in this mode, so you can type immediately as the popup shows up.
-- Walk through the window list by applications.
+- Sort and iterate through window list by applications instead of windows by hotkey
 - Customizable window preview and app icon sizes.
 The larger one is used as the base and the smaller as the front icon.
-- Front element at TOP position instead of default BOTTOM indicates whether the window is set as `Always on Top`.
-Of course you can control this window state right from the switcher.
+- `Always on Top` property of selected window can be controled from the switcher and is indicated by the TOP position of the icon (or the preview if smaller) instead of default BOTTOM.
-- Pin icon indicates whether the window is set as `Always on Visible Workspace` and you can control it.
+- Pin icon indicates whether the window is set as `Always on Visible Workspace` and you can control it from the switcher.
 - Optional workspace index on each window item.
 - Direct window activation via `Fn` keys with optional `Fn` key indicator on each window in the list.
 - Optionaly windows can be brought to the front immediatey as they are selected, otherwise you can press dedicated hotkey to do it.
 - Make live window previews as a thumbnails that you can place anywhere on the screen and is always on top.
 This thumbnail can be controlled and can control the source window as described below.

 ### Hotkeys